monkdbofficial/demo.retailagent/oss_licenses.md

 | langchain_ollama  | MIT           | LangChain integration supporting Ollama for local LLM inference. |
 | plotly            | MIT           | Interactive graphing, charting, and visualization library. |
 | watchdog          | Apache-2.0    | File system monitoring library to watch directories and files for changes. |

+---

+## Data Attribution

+We have used Myntra's dataset which has been open sourced under **CC0: Public Domain**, and available in [Kaggle](https://www.kaggle.com/datasets/ronakbokaria/myntra-products-dataset/data).

+---